mlcassatt/nifi_ansibleized/README.md

 * http_server.yml - Create an offline http server (needed for each follow-on task)
 * single_node.yml - Create a single nifi instance from your own (also created) offline http server
 * multi_node.yml - Create several nifi servers that cluster to support a flow
+* multi_tls_node.yml - Create several nifi servers that cluster to support a flow using encryption and client authentication
 * inventory (staging.yml for me) - Ensure you have at least a nifiservers group and at least one system/VM referenced below:
   * `[nifiservers]`
   * `nifi1.test.local`